 Kart Building Tips

-Provided by Peter Bowden, our founding Kart Scrutineer
+Provided by Peter Bowden, Founding Kart Scrutineer

 Sourcing Parts